Key References & Legislation

 Can I make a NSW workers compensation claim for sciatica and radiculopathy?

 A claim may be available if the sciatica and radiculopathy arose out of work or was materially aggravated by work.
-The answer depends on the medical evidence, work history, notice evidence, certificates of capacity and any insurer decision already made.
+The practical starting point is to compare the diagnosis with work features such as lifting with twisting, repeated bending and vibration or prolonged driving, then check the certificates of capacity, treatment notes and any insurer decision already made.

 What evidence usually matters most for sciatica and radiculopathy?

-Helpful evidence usually includes MRI report identifying the level involved, neurological examination findings such as reflex, sensation or power changes, specialist opinion linking symptoms to the work aggravation and records showing radiating pain pattern and functional limits.
+Helpful evidence usually includes MRI report identifying the disc level and whether there is nerve involvement, neurological examination findings such as reflex, sensation or power changes, specialist opinion linking symptoms to the work incident or aggravation and records showing radiating pain, numbness, pins and needles or weakness.
 The best evidence depends on the diagnosis and the dispute raised by the insurer.

 What if the insurer says the sciatica and radiculopathy is not work-related?